Configure Processor-In-The-Loop (PIL) for a Custom Target

 Review the content of this file.
 The method setArgString supplies additional command-line parameters to the executable.
 These parameters can include a TCP/IP port number.
 For an embedded processor implementation, you can choose to hard-code these settings.

 Configure the Overall Target Connectivity Configuration

 Review the content of this file.
 You should be able to identify:

 The creation of an instance of rtw.connectivity.RtIOStreamHostCommunicator that configures the host side of the TCP/IP communications channel.

 A call to the setArgString method of Launcher that configures the target side of the TCP/IP communications channel.

 A call to setTimer that configures a timer for execution time measurement

 To define your own target-specific timer for execution time profiling, you must use the Code Replacement Library to specify a replacement for the function code_profile_read_timer.
 Use a command-line API or the crtool user interface.

 rtiostreamtcpip_dir=fullfile(matlabroot,'toolbox','coder','rtiostream','src',... 'rtiostreamtcpip'); edit(fullfile(rtiostreamtcpip_dir,'rtiostream_tcpip.c'))

 Scroll down to the end of this file.
 See that this file contains a TCP/IP implementation of the functions rtIOStreamOpen, rtIOStreamSend, and rtIOStreamRecv.
-These functions are required for the target hardware to communicate with your host computer.
+These functions are required for the target hardware to communicate with your development computer.
 You must provide an implementation for each of these functions that is specific to your target hardware and communication channel.